IT-Manufactory/DataGit/README.md

 - **`init`** folder should only contain initialization scripts.
 All SQL files that contain addtions (or removals, alters etc) should be placed in **`additions`** folder.
 - Use only sql files. `.dmp` files are not yet supported.
+- **Do not use the username as prefix in queries** eg. `ALTER TABLE "APPUSER.ACCOUNT" ...`.
+You will provide the name of the database user when connecting to the database, therefore you **DO NOT NEED** to add this username in the query. **This is to avoid exceptions when other team members have a different username for the database**

 - SQL statements in each file should be separated using a **semincolon `:`**. **`/`** is not supported as it causes problems with string splitting between the sql statements and actual database entry strings.
 - **Use proper naming convention for the files**:
     -  In order for your SQL scripts to work properly, the files should be named as follows: